fanil-z/islam-wiki/hugo-docs/draft/concept.md

 6. GitLab: source files for content + CSS, JS, themes are stored in GitLab.

+btw last year I realized that my father's name Gilmetdeen translates from Arabic as "Knowledge of the relligion" so I bought this domain.

 Hugo has good documentation, but custom themes mostly written by front-end enthusiasts almost don't have documentation, which leaves you to reverse engineer the setup.
 I wouldn't recommend Hyas/Doks for beginners or if you want to customize the layout or CSS, there are much simpler themes of Hugo that can be configured in 5 min.

 gathered from various web resources: